 The next step?
 Trust myself.
 Ah, yes, trusting myself—that sounded about as realistic as me auditioning for Cirque du Soleil.
 Why trust my decisions when I had 20 years of “what-was-I-thinking” moments?
 My mind was a curious place where every thought was under suspicion.
 I could barely decide if I wanted coffee or tea without wondering if I was making a grave life error.

 But the Mental Health Warrior Program’s self-help approach taught me something radical: trusting myself didn’t mean making perfect choices every time.
-It meant giving myself the permission to make choices, period.
+It meant giving myself permission to make choices, period.
 Whether those choices were “right” or “wrong” was beside the point.
 The act of choosing was the point because each choice was a step toward building my own mental autonomy.

 So, I decided to practice this newfound trust with the most critical of choices: picking a sandwich at lunch.
 Turkey or ham?
 My inner critic yelled, “Ham is a disaster!
 Turkey’s way better!”
 But then I thought, “Is there really a bad choice here?”
 I bit into the ham with shaky confidence, and guess what?
 My sandwich choice didn’t trigger an existential crisis, after all.
 Turns out, the world didn’t end because I made a decision.
 Score one for Bruce.